Tenormin 50mg Tablet

 - Vision problems

 Other General Warnings

-- You have diabetes, caution is required.
-Atenolol may cause low blood sugar levels and also change the body’s response to low blood sugar.
-You may not experience warning signs of low blood sugar, suchas an increase in heart rate, sweating, hunger pangs, headache, etc....Read more
+- You have diabetes as it may cause low blood sugar levels and also change the body’s response to low blood sugar, you may not experience warning signs of low blood sugar such as an increase in heart rate, sweating, hunger pangs and headache....

-- You have a condition of chest pain called Prinzmetal's angina
+- You have a type of chest pain (Prinz metal’s angina).

 How Does It Work?